 Fact #3: A Prenuptial Agreement is Enforceable in the State of Georgia

-Like any good contract, the prenuptial agreement should be made in writing using a wet ink signature.
+Like any good contract, the prenuptial agreement the parties involved should make the agreement in writing using a wet ink signature.
 You or your Georgia family law attorney provides two witnesses during the prenup signing meeting.
-A notarized, fully executed prenuptial agreement is then filed in the county that issued your marriage license or where you currently reside.
+And finally, you will file a notarized, fully executed prenuptial agreement in the county that issued your marriage license or where you currently reside.

 Work with a Firm that Sees Both Sides